Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Materials and methods

-Then, we introduce the concept of the \emph{sliced} Wasserstein distance as an approximation to the full Wasserstein distance in multiple dimensions, and explain how this concept allows us to formulate a sliced Wasserstein k-means (sWk-means) method that we use to cluster regimes in multidimensional time series.
+In this section, we begin by outlining the analytical framework employed in our study, including the Wasserstein metric.
+We then introduce the concept of the \emph{sliced} Wasserstein distance as an approximation to the full Wasserstein distance in multiple dimensions, and explain how this concept allows us to formulate a sliced Wasserstein k-means (sWk-means) method that we use to cluster regimes in multidimensional time series.
 In formulating our sWk-means algorithm, we sidestep the need to find the full multidimensional Wasserstein barycentre by using fixed projection directions throughout the algorithm.
 This makes the method simple to implement and computationally efficient.
-In the remainder of this section we follow closely the notation and definitions employed in \cite{horvath2021clustering} and \cite{kidger2019deep}.
+In the remainder of this section, we follow closely the notation and definitions employed in \cite{horvath2021clustering} and \cite{kidger2019deep}.